Repairing Betrayal: A Neurobiological and Attachment-Based Approach for Couples

 Frequently Asked Questions

-This live 4-part webinar series is designed primarily for couples therapists and counselors, but it’s also highly relevant for individual psychotherapists, psychologists, psychiatrists, and other helping professionals who want to deepen their skills in working with clients impacted by betrayal trauma.
+This course is designed primarily for couples therapists and counselors, but it’s also highly relevant for individual psychotherapists, psychologists, psychiatrists, and other helping professionals who want to deepen their skills in working with clients impacted by betrayal trauma.

 Yes.